 Harvest season is from September – November, during our Indian summer, when conditions are dry and hot.
 The nuts are harvested from the trees by mechanical shakers, which shake the nuts to the ground with such a forceful rumble that the earth actually moves.
 It was pretty amazing, and I am sorry that I did not video the entire process; you would have loved it.
 The nuts are then swept from the orchard floor by mechanical harvesters, where they are taken to the processing facilities.
 There they are cleaned, packaged and shipped out to consumers.

-California walnuts have been certified with the American Heart Associate as heart-healthy food.
+California walnuts have been certified with the American Heart Associate as a heart-healthy food.
 I was overjoyed to hear this.
 Eating a handful of walnuts a day is a great way to help protect your heart as they offer antioxidants, vitamins, fiber, protein and the plant-based omega-3 fatty acid alpha-linolenic acid.
 Did you know that by adding nuts, fish and other food that are rich sources of good fats, monounsaturated and polyunsaturated fats, gives you more healthy options for your diet?
-Just one ounce of walnuts provides 18g of total fat, 2.5g of monounsaturated fat, 13g of polyunsaturated fat, including 2.5g of alpha linolenic acid – the plant based omega-3; 2g of fiber, 4g of protein, 3.68 mmil/28g of antioxidants (per the American Heart Association).
+Just one ounce of walnuts provides 18g of total fat, 2.5g of monounsaturated fat, 13g of polyunsaturated fat, including 2.5g of alpha linolenic acid – the plant-based omega-3; 2g of fiber, 4g of protein, 3.68 mmil/28g of antioxidants (per the American Heart Association).

 After experiencing the walnut harvest and enjoying a lovely lunch in a walnut field, we went to the processing plant to see how the nuts were packaged.
 In a nutshell, the walnuts are brought into the facility, where they are cracked, sorted, cleaned and packaged.
-They are sent out in consumer sized bags or bulk, as well they are sold in halves, pieces, chopped or even as a flour.
-The walnuts are stored in a cool, dry storage unit, until it is time to ship them to retail stores or overseas.
+They are sent out in consumer-sized bags or bulk, as well they are sold in halves, pieces, chopped or even as a flour.
+The walnuts are stored in a cool, dry storage unit until it is time to ship them to retail stores or overseas.
 Their shelve life is 6 months unless you store them in sealed containers in the freezer or refrigerator, then they will last up to a year.

 As I mentioned before, I have been slowly incorporating different nuts into our diets.
 Prior to visiting the walnut farm, I had been adding walnuts to some savory recipes that I am developing.
 Little did I know, before the day spent in the orchard, about how healthy walnuts actually are.
 I was mainly using them as a change of pace.